 I qualified as a yoga teacher in 2012 and have continued with my professional development ever since.
-I have achieved over 330 hours teacher training as recognised by the Yoga Alliance International.
-However yoga has been a big part of my life for as long as I can remember.
-Having the feeling that the world is my oyster as a young person, Ive had a varied work history from head hunting Investment Bankers, Psychology Lecturer, Ski Resort Manager, Behaviour Change Coach, Youth Worker and now settled teaching Yoga for the last 6 years here in Worcester.
+I have achieved over 330 hours of teacher training as recognised by the Yoga Alliance International and Sivananda International Vedanta.
+I have also taught over 4000 hours of face to face classes.
+However, yoga has been a part of my life for many years.
+Having the feeling that the world is my oyster as a young person, I’ve had a varied work history from headhunting Investment Bankers, Psychology Lecturer, Ski Resort Manager, Behaviour Change Coach, Youth Worker and now settled teaching Yoga Classes in Worcester for the last 7 years.
+Alongside Yoga Instruction I run a dog walking business and walks dogs at lunchtimes.
+Before you ask, I wouldn’t consider combining Yoga and Dogs doing “Doga”-although I’ve been asked.
 I feel my eclectic background has helped my teaching style and ability to help others with the many benefits of a regular yoga practise.
-Since being certified by the International Yoga Alliance, I can honestly say that I love going to work everyday and feel privileged at having the opportunity to teach yoga in Worcestershire.
+Since being certified by the International Yoga Alliance, I can honestly say that I love going to work every day and feel privileged at having the opportunity to teach yoga in Worcester.

-I was introduced to asana (postures) practise of yoga in the late 1970’s by my mother and, as a young girl aged 10, I remember the wonderful feelings I felt when practising them, in particular inversions.
+I was introduced to asana (postures) practise of yoga in the late 1970s by my mother and, as a young girl aged 10, I remember the wonderful feelings I felt when practising them, in particular inversions.
 However, one of the things I love about yoga is that you can start at any age and the advantages are endless.
-It’s a lifestyle choice, and one that can drastically improve your quality of life, both physically, mentally and spiritually, whether you start at 8 or 80.
+It’s a lifestyle choice and one that can drastically improve your quality of life, both physically and mentally whether you start at 8 or 80.

-None of the styles of yoga I had practised before becoming an Yoga Instructor had focused much on pranayama (breathing techniques).
-I have found the benefits of regular pranayama, especially the advanced breathing techniques such as Kapalabhati, to be astounding and I like to incorporate them into every class.
+None of the styles of yoga I had practised before becoming a Yoga Instructor had focused much on pranayama (breathing techniques).
+Like my students, I have found the benefits of regular pranayama, especially the advanced breathing techniques such as Kapalabhati, to be a real asset to our busy lives and so I like to incorporate them into every class.

 Meditation and Mindfullness